Feature & Advantages

 - A 99% Pure 2-EHN 2 Ethylhexyl Nitrate cetane improver, increase cetane by up to 4 to 8 points is the ideal diesel treatment additive

-- In fuel treatments EHN-99 is the ideal product to give a cetane boost diesel, a performance enhancer which improves performance and economy, reduced engine knock with smoother running and better pickup
+- In fuel treatments, EHN-99 is the ideal product to give a cetane boost diesel, a performance enhancer that improves performance and economy, reduced engine knock with smoother running and better pickup

 - Cetane Booster for diesel, red diesel, biodiesel diesel, ULSD, MGO etc

 Add to fuel tank then top up with new fuel.
 Fuel tanks being treated should be at least 10% full.
 Usual dose at 1:1000 to 1:500 depending on the quality of fuel and performance increase required.
 Can be used in all grades of diesel fuel including biodiesel fuels.

 Dose Rate 1:500.
 Add 1ml Hydra EHN-99 to 0.5 litres of fuel.